cloud66/apps/docker-registry/README.md

 ## Docker Registry

+The Docker Registry is a stateless, highly scalable server side application that stores and lets you distribute Docker images.
+Cloud 66 has wrapped this into an EasyDeploy&trade; App that be automatically installed, secured and configured in your own server environments for storage of private images.
+Read [more about the registry](https://docs.docker.com/registry/)

 ### Installation
 1. Install this EasyDeploy&trade; App from the [Cloud 66 App Store](https://app.cloud66.com/easydeploys)
 2. **Optional:** Modify the default `REPOSITORY_USER` and/or `REPOSITORY_PASSWORD` ENV vars (in the advanced tab)